These amazing keto blueberry cookies are not only delicious but are super easy to make since they use basic ingredients.

 You can use fresh or frozen blueberries in this blueberry low-carb cookie recipe.
 If you decide to use frozen there is no need to reserve some of the frozen blueberries to mash.

 Using frozen blueberries will make the entire cookies have a purple-blue hue after they are baked.
-This is because the frozen and blueberries will melt easier into the cookie dough.
+This is because the frozen blueberries will melt easier into the cookie dough.

 Fun-Fact, if using fresh blueberries the blueberries will mainly stay intact and therefore not give the cookies a bright purple color.